Introduction

 Step 1: Which Exchange Should You Use to Buy Bitcoin in Australia?

 Choosing the right exchange is the first step, and it largely depends on your goals.
-Beginners should look for platforms with simplicity and strong customer support, while advanced traders might prioritise low fees and extensive tools.
-Personally, I started with Coinbase for its clean interface but now use eToro and Kraken for their advanced features.
+Beginners should look for platforms with simplicity and strong customer support, while advanced traders might prioritise low crypto fees and extensive tools.
+Personally, I started with Coinbase for its clean interface but now primarily use Pepperstone Crypto for its flat 0.1% fees and Kraken Pro for advanced charting.

 How to Choose the Right Exchange